ripter/ColorSignal2D/README.md

 ## Entire State can be stored as plain text.

 Not all formats support color.
 So it must be possible to save the entire application state in something that is supported everywhere.
-To do this, the application state can be imported and exported as a plain text file.
-Symbols remain unchanged, while the color is turned into a hex code appended to the symbol.
+To do this, the application state can be imported and exported as a UTF-8 encoded text file.
+The first UTF-8 chaacter is the Symbol, followed by an RGBA hex code.

 For example: `*#FFFFFF04` is a White (#FFFFF) colored Signal (*) moving East (04).